stelzinga/MF/Management_Framework.md

 Organising establishes *how to do* what was Planned and *who should do it* by defining *Activities* which regroup related Sub-Goals and/or Objectives and defines how Staff are organised in *Groups* linked to those Activities.
 The sum of Groups (and thus Activities) is the Venture's Organisation reflected in an *Organisational Chart*.
 Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Activities whilst creating *Accountability* throughout the Venture.
 Roles & Responsibilities are formalised in a Job Description. *Casting* assures specific individuals are found for each Job Description as well as the right Suppliers.
 Lastly, *Funding* assures Capital required for Operations is maintained.

 Leading involves *driving* those *who perform Operations* by directing, influencing, inspiring, and motivating individual Staff,  Groups and Suppliers to achieve Objectives.
 Leading consists of establishing a *Safe Space* such that *collaboration*, *motivation*, *inspiration*, and *learning* are all maximised.
 Leading involves *Networking* and also grooms *future Managers* and, Leading reflects upon one-self as Manager through *Management Improvement*.
 Lastly, Leading aims at achieving a *Culture* which embeds the Values from Planning.
+The Manager achieves all these deliverables through *Interaction* with individual Staff, Groups and Suppliers using various means.

 Controlling establishes *how well it was done* by verifying Results of Operations versus the Benchmarks from Planning, analysing the differences and adjusting through Planning, Organising and Leading.
 Controlling is done through *Supervision* via a *Supervision Framework* composed of *Supervision Processes* or *Controls* of four types: a) *Check* (verify vs Benchmark), b) *Review* (verify vs an opinion), c) *Attend* a *Committee* (verify vs a broader range of opinions) or d) *Audit* (verify vs an *independent* opinion).
 Controls result in *Reports* with suggestions for improvements. *Monitoring* assures tracking, and implementation of those improvements.
 Lastly, *Journaling* is used to keep track of work done across all four Management Functions.
 The principles of Controlling can be applied to Outputs, Inputs, and the Steps of individual Processes.